 The use of Chlorhexidene mouthrinse ( 0.12%) 2 or 3 times a day can make a huge difference in reducing the number of strep mutans and lactobacillus colonies in the mouth and therefore reducing the susceptibility to dental decay.
 The only problem is that the teeth need more frequent cleanings because of the stain, but it is very worth it.

 Because chlorhexidene mouthrinse contains alcohol, it is important that prior to starting this mouthrinse, any yeast infection, if present, has been treated to reduce any burning from using this rinse.

 Dry Nose Care

-Nasal dryness is often seen in patients with Sjögren’s syndrome.
+Nasal dryness is often seen in patients with Sjögren’s.
 This may lead to nasal crusting and/or nosebleeds.
-Nearly one half of patients with Sjögren’s syndrome have thinning of the skin/lining of the inside of the nose.
+Nearly one half of patients with Sjögren’s have thinning of the skin/lining of the inside of the nose.
 Septal perforation may also occur which may exacerbate problems with crusting and bleeding.
 Patients may also notice a diminished sense of smell and/or taste.
 An increased incidence of chronic sinusitis may occur secondary to dried secretions blocking sinus outflow tracts.
 Treatment is aimed at re-establishing clearance of secretions using nasal saline irrigations.
 Nasal moisturizing agents such as sesame oil and other commercially available products may also be useful to treat and prevent crusting and nosebleeds.